+To date the research on pipeline structures mostly focused on the buckling of different pipe configurations under compressive forces.
+Such research projects were carried out to investigate the buckling and fracture of pipe walls under compressive loading.
+The research projects [20], [21], [22] are some examples of experimental studies which analyzed the occurrence of local buckling in the form of wrinkles in the pipe wall due to bending.
+On the other hand there is a limited amount of research projects studying the tensile strain capacity of pipeline that considers the effect of the internal pressure.

 Girth welded pipelines can be subjected to large amounts of longitudinal deformation due to a variety of conditions.
 In case of onshore pipelines the main causes of high longitudinal deformations are seismic activity, slope instability, frost heave and the gradual sinking of landforms to a lower level as a result of mining operations.
 In case of offshore pipelines the highest deformations occur in the process of pipe laying by reeling where the girth welded segments of a pipeline is wound onto a spool and therefore experiences high bending strains.
 Fabrication flaws in girth welds are one of the major conditions leading to the failure of a pipeline due to excessive tensile strain.
 In order to prevent the failure of a pipeline due to these high strain levels the inevitable fabrication flaws in the girth welds have to be kept within acceptable limits.
-Another load case where pipeline failure due to tensile strains can occur is the application of bending strains on cold bent pipes.
-Experimental studies of Sen et al. [15],[19] showed that there is a likelihood of pipe body tension side failure in load cases of cold bends under internal pressure and bending.